-The Meteor Wizard has been dictating the META for a long time in the past, especially using the Star Pact along with many stacking damage multipliers for moments of gigantic burst damage.
-Some of the interactions have been nerfed to bring down that setup, however the overall build still remains intact, although in a much weakened state.
+The Meteor Wizard has been dictating the META using the Star Pact from Season 12 to Season 19, especially from Season 16 to 19 with the infamous LoD "Bazooka" build (see Mechanics for a complete overview).
+However with Season 20, channeling interactions have been nerfed to bring down that setup, leaving the build in a much weakened state.

 Even though the Meteor Wizard is not exactly a top build for anything anymore, it remains capable of decent performance for farming Greater Rift keystone or to just play something different in Greater Rifts for a change.
 It also offers an interesting Reverse Archon playstyle around Star Pact that is something truly unique in the game and produces amazingly impactful explosions when you pull it off correctly.